 MLM Software Compression: What network marketing professionals need to know

 One of the biggest challenges that MLM businesses face is long-term distributor retention.
-MLM businesses often experience frustration that even after paying generous commissions, huge bonuses, and regular awards, they are unable to keep hold of their distributors.
+MLM businesses often experience frustration that even after paying generous commissions, huge bonuses, and regular rewards, they are unable to retain their distributors.

-However, there’s a hidden reason that demotivates distributors.
+However, there’s a hidden factor that demotivates distributors.
 Are you sure your distributors are getting paid fairly?
 You must be thinking, “Yes, they do get the expected payment.”
 But the reality is different.
-According to a study by Squarespace, 36 percent of distributors leave MLM businesses because they don’t make the expected money.
+According to a study by the AARP Foundation, 36 percent of distributors leave MLM businesses because they don’t make the expected money.

 When some of the distributors’ downline members become inactive, their payments get reduced, even after the hard work.
 That’s where MLM software compression comes into the picture as a robust tactic designed for fair payouts and distributor growth.